norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 ## Carla Manning: Manipulative Femdom Seductress Woman.
 Radio personality working at the Radio station.
 Mother to Trisha.
 - Starts proud, arrogant and bitchy.
 Selfish and self-centered.
 A narcissist for her own voice and fame.
 Disappointed with her daughter - Trisha - and not paying enough attention to her.
 She tries to have a healthy sex life, but she is a workaholic and believes flirting and courting takes too much time.
 She does have sex on occasion, with younger men.
 She interviews Adriana and becomes really impressed with her ideas.
 - Ends up one of the main proponents of the cult, sending them a lot of her money, frequenting meetings and espousing its ideas on the radio.
 She bullies the radio leadership in letting her keep doing it.
 She locks away her daughter's wimp suitor - Peter - as he is inadequate.
 She ends up losing her daughter, but she tries to tell herself it wasn't too much of a loss as she was really weak.
 She is as aggressive with wimpy females as she is with males.
 She enjoys being serviced by wimps as she believes she is of a superior breed.
 She has a spiteful and uncaring streak, not as much of a cruel one.
 She is more concerned with her needs than with punishing others.
+## Charlotte Dubois: Older sister of the Dubois.
+Lazy.
+Entitled.
+Ex-wife to Connor.
+Mother to Faith and Regina.
+???
 ## Cindy Griffin: Cheerleader, vain, angry (for having a step-mother).
 Second year student at the Finishing School.
 Daughter to Andrew and step-daughter to Vanessa.
 - Starts proud, a little bratty, entitled, conceited, arrogant.
 She is lesbian-curious, but never tried anything.
 She is conflicted between wanting to anger her father and fearing to disappoint him.
 She is also very proud of her position at school.
 She is also proud of her breasts and enjoys teasing others.
 - She ends up a stupid cow (reduced intelligence) at alien W's Core.
 She is lured by Josh, feeling helpless to resist being seduced by him, even though she remembers dismissing him as a loser in the past.
 She enjoys being given to girls, by Josh and retains a crush on him.
 She feels really embarrassed when she moos in pleasure and feels very humiliated being milked, although she surrenders to it willingly, especially when the pressure on her tits is too strong.
 She still realizes her humiliating position from time to time, but has become a humiliation slut and gets aroused by humiliation at the same time as she is embarrassed.
 She finds anal especially filthy and that makes her redden in shame and moo with pleasure every time.
 She sometimes fantasizes being impregnated by Josh, dreaming that it would make him love her, but when he uses her he only ever uses her asshole, not even paying attention to her enormous tits.